github/ghas-jira-integration/tutorial.md

 if __name__ == "__main__":
     app.run()
 ```
-Using the built-in WSGI development server that comes with Flask, this application can be run by simply saving the code to a file and executing as follows.
+Using the built-in WSGI development server that comes with Flask, this application can be run by simply saving the code to a file and executing it as follows.
 ```bash
 python flask_testing.py
 ```